 Safe Online Class Attendance.
 Attending online classes while driving or working is prohibited.
 Students are to attend classes, including virtual course meetings, in a safe, conducive to learning environment.
-If a student is found driving or working while attending their class, they may be dismissed from the class meeting and will be marked absent for the session.
+If a student is found driving or working while attending their class, they may be dismissed from the class session.